OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 Summary
 ===========================================

+### Background

+To increase billet assignment transparency, and to give members and commands more control of the process, 2017 Navy Emergency Medicine Billets will be assigned using a detailing marketplace.
+This is a pilot project within the Navy's larger effort to modernize the personnel system.

+A list of available billets will be published in the summer of 2016 for physicians to compete for.
+At the same time, a list of officers/physicians up for orders will be made available for commands to recruit.
+In January, rank lists from officers and commands will be submitted and run through the deferred acceptance algorithm.
+The algorithm, used in the National Resident Matching Program, will optimize a match between officer and command.

+What follows is a demonstration of the algorithm using theoretical data.

 ### Notes
 1. The current demonstration covers 26 officers, 22 unique hospitals, and 39 total possible billets.
 1. The four simulated datasets are viewable and editable [online](https://github.com/OuhscBbmc/usnavy-billets/tree/master/data-phi-free).